Under 19 youth Rowing Programs

 Rockland Rowing recruits athletes from middle and high schools in Rockland, northern Bergen and Westchester counties.
-We welcome all athletes interested in the sport of rowing - whether your goals are to row in college, try something new, or get in the best shape of your life.
+We welcome all athletes interested in the sport of rowing - whether your goals are to try something new, compete, or row in college.

 The goal of all youth programs is to offer a safe, fun and inclusive experience and continue our legacy of developing highly skilled and competitive rowers through training in the sport of rowing.